trustwallet/developer/wallet-core/newblockchain.md

 The tests should be put in `tests/X` where `X` is the name of the blockchain.
 All C++ code needs to be unit tested.

-The C++ implementation with tests should be the second commit.
+The C++ implementation with tests should be a separate commit.

 ## C Interface